 I stress this a lot in my posts about the Czech Republic.
-Granted, most visitors who come for the first time to the country stay exclusively in Prague, and I don’t blame them.
+Granted, most visitors who come for the first time to the country vacation exclusively to Prague, and I don’t blame them.
 I love the city and even after living here for nearly three years I am still discovering new places I didn’t know existed.
 Tourism to the Czech Republic has been increasing heavily over the past 10 years, but still, many remain happily and blissfully unaware of the beauty that lies outside of this charming city.
 You don’t even have to travel far from Prague to begin to experience the expanse of the cultural richness, spectacular landscapes and history that this under-rated country has to offer.

 Perhaps it’s the fear of the foreign language that puts people off (English is not widely spoken outside the main city) or maybe it’s the country’s history that still weighs heavily on people’s minds.
-The Czech Republic is a far cry from the post revolutionary country it was 26 years ago.
+The Czech Republic is a far cry from the post-revolutionary country it was 26 years ago.
 But still, people refrain from leaving the comfortable confines of its capital city.

 Since the internet, people have become much more adventurous in their explorations while abroad.
 I do not believe fear of the unknown is the major issue here.
 I think the majority of the problem is the lack of knowledge of what amazing experiences, places and culture the Czech Republic has to offer.
-So for latter reason here are 10 reasons to visit the Czech Republic.
+So for the latter reason here are 10 reasons to visit the Czech Republic.
 Escape the claws of its capital city and discover all the beauty, magnificence and charm the rest of this magical country has to offer.

 1. Come to drink wine not beer in Moravia…

 For a country that is famous for it beer and its numerous breweries, the fact that the country also produces some tasty wines might shock you a little.
-A two and half hour drive south east of the capital city lies the area of Moravia, the Czech wine country, filled with hundreds of lush vineyards and quaint little villages.
+A two and half hour drive south-east of the capital city lies the area of Moravia, the Czech wine country, filled with hundreds of lush vineyards and quaint little villages.

-Autumn is the perfect time to visit the area, while the weather is still decent and the nights aren’t to cold.
+Autumn is the perfect time to visit the area, while the weather is still decent and the nights aren’t too cold.
 Time your trip to coincide with the grape harvest, and you can join the locals as they sample the first bouquet in vast quantities in their wine caves.

 2. Come to recharge your batteries and relax in a Bohemian Spa